-Six car rental companies are represented at the airport (baggage hall on arrival).
+Seven car rental companies are represented at the airport offices just outside the terminal building).
 Details : http://www.canberraairport.com.au/travellers/parking-transport/rental-cars/

 They are all much of a much.
 I recommend you book in advance.

-The airport bills itself as 'Canberra International' but technical limitations would confine any international flights to relatively close destinations.
-To date, the "International" part of the title has been a hollow joke, as there have been no such regular services.
-That is about to change.
-I am absolutely delighted to advise here that Singapore Airlines plans to commence a regular service from Singapore via Canberra to Wellington in New Zealand from September 2016.
+Although the airport bills itself as 'Canberra International' but technical limitations would confine any international flights to relatively close destinations, to date the "International" part of the title has been a hollow joke, as there have been no such regular services.
+That is about to change with Singapore Airlines commencing regular services to connect Canberra with Singapore and Wellington in New Zealand from September 2016.
 I will be surprised if other airlines do not follow.

 Over recent years, Canberra's airport terminals have been totally rebuilt (which leads to the thought that I now need a new photo for this tip), They now are very spacious, modern, and of a standard matching the best anywhere.
 There is ample capacity for international flights to be handled effectively there - i know that I for one will be delighted to use this as my departure point when travelling overseas.

 Updated 2 September 2016